CS2613-WI24-FR01B/exploration-activity-2-HyPhuPham/README.md

           console.log(data);
         });

+ - First, we initialize a 'data' array.
  - We use fs.createReadStream('data.csv')  to read the CSV file.
  - In the parameter, we can use any file name (CSV file).
- - The 'csv-parser' now start to parse through the assigned CSV file by each row and emits a 'data' event with the parsed row.
+ - The 'csv-parser' now starts to parse through the assigned CSV file by each row and emits a 'data' event with the parsed row.
- -
- -
- -
+ - Then we push each row in the 'data' array.
+ - After all the rows are processed, the 'end' event is emitted.
+ - Finally, log data to the console and display them.